-This Compensation Discussion and Analysis is intended to help our stockholders understand our executive compensation program by providing an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each compensation element that we provide to our executive officers. for 2022.
-In addition, it explains how and why the compensation committee of our Board arrived at the specific compensation decisions for our principal executive officer, our principal financial officer, and the three executive officers (other than our principal executive officer) who were our most highly-compensated executive officers as of December 31, 2022 - referred to as our "Named Executive Officers."
-For 2022, our Named Executive Officers were:
+This Compensation Discussion and Analysis is intended to help our stockholders understand our executive compensation program by providing an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each compensation element that we provided to our executive officers in 2023.
+In addition, it explains how and why the compensation committee of our Board made the specific compensation decisions for our principal executive officer, our principal financial officer and our two remaining executive officers - referred to as our "Named Executive Officers."
+For 2023, our Named Executive Officers were:

-Name Position Dave Girouard Co-founder and Chief Executive Officer (our "CEO") Sanjay Datta Chief Financial Officer (our "CFO") Paul Gu Co-founder and Chief Technology Officer Scott Darling Chief Legal Officer and Corporate Secretary Anna Counselman Co-founder and Senior Vice President of Business Operations
+Name Position Dave Girouard Co-founder and Chief Executive Officer (our "CEO") Sanjay Datta Chief Financial Officer (our "CFO") Paul Gu Co-founder and Chief Technology Officer (our "CTO") Scott Darling Chief Legal Officer and Corporate Secretary